 Lesser Trefoil (Trifolium dubium) is an attractive little lawn weed which is reasonably common on a lot of untreated lawns in England.

-It is sometimes called suckling clover or Irish Shamrock and is a member of the clover family, which is related to peas and beans.
-It is also related to the herbaceous perennial white clover (trifolium repens), but trefoil is generally easier to control.
+Some folk call it suckling clover or Irish Shamrock.
+It is a member of the clover family.
+A relative to peas and beans.
+It is also related to the herbaceous perennial white clover (Trifolium repens), but trefoil is generally easier to control.

-It is an annual weed, meaning that it will die each year and the next generation relies on seeding from the previous year.
+It is an annual weed, similar to Bittercress and Common Chickweed. meaning that it will die each year and the next generation relies on seeding from the previous year.
 This is an advantage in the control of the weed as just stopping it from seeding will help to prevent it from coming back in subsequent years.

 Lesser trefoil is a species of clover